 When to Submit Your Permit Request

 The group use area is the only area that you may reserve for your wedding.
 This is a semi-private location with limited access for the general public.
-There is an additional reservation fee for the group use area.You may hold your wedding in other areas within the monument; however, keep in mind that these areas are open to the public.
-Other gated areas, such as West Filming, are off limits.
+There is an additional reservation fee for the group use area.You may hold your wedding in other areas within the park; however, keep in mind that these areas are open to the public.
+Other gated areas may be available but offer no amentities.

-Missile tests are scheduled anytime from one month to one day in advance and are subject to change, cancellation, or extension at any time.
-We recommend you call the monument two weeks prior to your wedding, as well as both the day before and the day of your wedding to ensure that there are no missile-test closures planned during your wedding.
-In case of missile-test interference, the monument may be able to reschedule your wedding at no extra charge.
+Military tests are scheduled anytime from one month to one day in advance and are subject to change, cancellation, or extension at any time.
+We recommend you call the park two weeks prior to your wedding, as well as both the day before and the day of your wedding to ensure that there are no military-test closures planned during your wedding.
+In case of military test interference, the park may be able to reschedule your wedding at no extra charge.